01

 Charlie is a mining specialist with industry and financial services experience.
 He started his career in mining over 20 years ago as the founder of a building materials quarrying company in China.
 He has worked as a sell-side mining analyst for over 10 years, including at Singer Capital Markets, Sanlam Securities and finnCap.
 Charlie was business development manager for AIM-listed Avesoro Resources and more recently CFO for Audere Solutions, a UK based risk management advisory group.

 Dominic is a capital markets solicitor and company director with extensive experience in the public markets and corporate governance.
-He is a partner at City law firm, Druces and a director of EV Metals U.K. Ltd and an alternate director of EV Metals Group plc.
-His other corporate positions include director of Prism Group AG, a private equity firm focussed on Fintech and money services and MAST Energy Developments plc where he is a non-executive director and chairman of the audit committee.
+He is a partner at City law firm Druces.
+His corporate positions include director of Prism Group AG, a private equity firm focussed on Fintech and money services and MAST Energy Developments plc where he is a non-executive director and chairman of the audit committee.
 He was also a founding director of AIM-listed SigmaRoc plc.

 Russell Thomson Non-Executive Director